-Emily grew up in Westport, Connecticut, with a curiosity about what makes life meaningful and how people thrive.
-That pursuit led her to earn a Master’s in Industrial Psychology, and then to Los Angeles, where she managed the careers of artists and musicians while working alongside an entrepreneur and exploring balance through yoga and wellness.
+Emily grew up in Westport, Connecticut, with a deep curiosity about what makes life meaningful and how people truly thrive.
+That inquiry led her to earn a Master’s degree in Industrial Psychology, and later to Los Angeles, where she managed the careers of artists and musicians while working alongside an entrepreneur.
+During this time, she began exploring balance through yoga and wellness.

-Back in New York City — a place that had always been like home — she discovered Vedic Meditation.
-What began as a personal practice soon became something she felt was worthy of sharing.
-She entered a long-term mentorship with her teacher, Thom Knoles, and in 2018 journeyed with him to the Himalayas.
-There, her training to become a teacher followed the same tradition through which Thom was instructed by his teacher, Maharishi Mahesh Yogi — the great sage who brought meditation to the West in the 1960s.
+Returning to New York City — a place that had always felt like home — she discovered Vedic Meditation.
+What began as a personal practice soon became a profound area of study.
+She entered a long-term mentorship with her teacher, Thom Knoles, and in 2018 traveled with him to the Himalayas.
+There, she underwent teacher training in the same tradition through which Thom was instructed by his teacher, Maharishi Mahesh Yogi — the sage who introduced meditation to the West in the late 1950s.

-She now lives in Hudson, New York, while continuing to travel worldwide.
-Emily is dedicated to sharing Vedic Meditation in a way that is practical, approachable, and life-enhancing.
+Now based in Hudson, New York, Emily continues to teach and travel internationally.
+She is devoted to sharing Vedic Meditation in a way that is practical, accessible, and deeply life-enhancing.

 years teaching Vedic Meditation globally